sigasi/sigasi_insights/content/releasenotes/sigasi-4.15.md

 and you need **about 1GB** of free disk space.

 Thanks for all the [bug reports](mailto:support@sigasi.com) and enabling [Talkback]({{< ref "manual/talkback.md" >}}).

+# Sigasi Studio 4.15.1 point release

+On April 12 we released Sigasi Studio 4.15.1.
+This release fixes the following reported issues:

+* Hang when typing at a very specific speed with the autocomplete window open
+* **[VHDL]** Missing autocompletes for attributes